Paestum & Cilento Bike Challenges

-The Cilento National Park is a stunning area with some of the best cycle routes in Italy.
+The Cilento National Park is a real ‘Cyclist’s Paradise‘, a stunning area with some of the best cycle routes in Italy.
 Without the crowds you’ll find in more famous cycling destinations!

-We offer several different tours, ranging from short breaks to longer tours, with a variety of rides which can be adapted to your skills & fitness level, availalibilty of time, willingness to concentrate on the riding or to take in some of the culture as well.
+We offer several different tours, ranging from short breaks to longer tours, with a variety of rides which can be adapted to your skills & fitness level, availability of time, and your wish to concentrate on the riding mostly or to take in some of the culture – andgastronomy – as well.